 - Add the water and essential oils to the bowl a little at a time – mixing each time you add some.

-- Separate ingredients equally into two bowls and add purple food colouring to the first bowl (use red and blue mixed to make a purple colour if necessary) and give it a good stir until the desired coloring is achieved.
+- Separate ingredients equally into two bowls and add purple food colouring to the first bowl (use red and blue mixed to make a purple colour if necessary) and give it a good stir until the desired colouring is achieved.

 - Allow the mermaid bath bombs to harden for at least 2-3 hours, preferably overnight if you can wait. 😉

-I have called these’Essential Oil Mermaid Bath Bombs’ but I should probably warn you that they’re not bath bombs in the traditional sense that they whizz and fizz everywhere when you pop them in the water, they’re much calmer and kind of melt away slowly.
+I’ve called these’Essential Oil Mermaid Bath Bombs’ but I should probably warn you that they’re not bath bombs in the traditional sense that they whizz and fizz everywhere when you pop them in the water, they’re much calmer and kind of melt away slowly.

 Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address here and hitting subscribe.
 You can also follow me on Twitter, BlogLovin or Networked Blogs and I’d love to see you over on my Facebook page and on Instagram.